Our Words Our City:

 May 7th, 2024

+Pre-Event Reception at 6pm.
 Doors at 6:45 PM

 Our Words Our City is the DMV region's premier youth poetry showcase.
-Our Words Our City is hosted by DC SCORES, which serves more 3,000 District kids (poet-athletes) through its soccer, poetry, and service-learning programs.
-The event will feature original spoken-word performances from DC SCORES poet-athletes who participate in the Youth W.O.R.D.
-Initiative, a DC SCORES enhanced writing and professional development program for students passionate about poetry and performance.
+Our Words Our City is hosted by DC SCORES, which serves more than 3,000 District kids (poet-athletes) through its soccer, poetry, and service-learning programs.
+The event will feature original spoken-word performances from DC SCORES poet-athletes who participate in the Youth WORD Initiative, a DC SCORES enhanced writing and professional development program for students passionate about poetry and performance.
 The program will also include the presentation of 2024 Poet-Athlete Awards to bestselling author Jason Reynolds and Ward 4 Councilmember and DC SCORES alumna Janeese Lewis George.

 Poet-Athlete Award Winners 2024